Sex Abuse In Daycare Centers

 When should I contact a law firm?

-When you suspect that your child has been subjected to sexual abuse, contact your local police department and a law firm as soon as possible.
-Herman Law will help ensure that you will have a strong case against these perpetrators of abuse so that you can make sure they will never harm your child or any other child again.
-This scarring abuse can have negative mental impacts on your child for a significant amount of time, even for the rest of their life.
+When you suspect your child has been subjected to sexual abuse, contact your local police department and a law firm as soon as possible.
+Herman Law will help ensure that you have a strong civil case against these perpetrators of abuse so that you can make sure they never harm your child or any other child again.
+This scarring abuse can have negative mental impacts on your child for a significant amount of time, sometimes for the rest of their life.